Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it calculates gas Z-factor with choice of correlation and pseudocritical methods, specifying default methods.
-It is distinct from sibling tools which focus on other calculations.
+The description clearly states it calculates the gas Z-factor with specified correlation and pseudocritical methods.
+It lists all parameters and defaults, distinguishing it from other 'calculate_*' tools like calculate_pvt_properties.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.